bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 [^svg]: At some point I should just learn how to deal with svgs so I *don't* have to use an image editor for measurement tasks.
 [^wrapup]: Not much to write about here, though you might see an occasional spot of red near the front of the crowd (I had taken off most of the fursuit to avoid blocking the person behind me.)
 [^distribution]: I don't know why I'm attempting to plot the distribution of a continuous function.
 I guess I'm sampling from this function?
 [^uniform]: Not to be confused with a uniform distribution.
+Though, mind that this was also a Big C year.
 [^length]: The exception, of course, is also colored by primacy bias.
 [^weatherreport]: [Also a puzzle](https://www.two-pi-noir.agency/puzzles/a_weathered_note), of course.
 [^gala]: Hell, I even dressed the part for all three days just in case.